 In a major effort to defend the sinking city of Venice, the Italian government launched the “MOSE project” – a series of 78 mobile barriers designed to keep seawater out during high tides.
 Though controversial and delayed for years, MOSE was activated in 2020 and has helped reduce major flooding since.
 However, experts warn: it’s a “temporary defense” against a relentless force.
 As the seas continue to rise, even these barriers may fall short.

-A Turning Point: Survival of the Sinking City of Venice in Light of World Court Ruling on Climate
+A Turning Point: Survival of the Sinking City of Venice in Light of The International Court of Justice climate ruling 2025

 In the face of rising tides and failing policies, a ray of hope has emerged in the form of international law.
-The International Court of Justice (ICJ) has, in its recent historic ruling declared that governments are legally obligated to act against climate change and can be held accountable for environmental harm.
+The International Court of Justice climate ruling 2025, declares that governments are legally obligated to act against climate change and can be held accountable for environmental harm.

 What Can Be Done?